 What is the risk?

 How does Pact manage this risk?

+Impact at 30 June 2017

+The risk that Pact cannot meet its obligations to repay its financial liabilities as and when they fall due.

+Having access to an adequate amount of committed credit facilities.

+Maintains a balance between

+continuity of funding and flexibility through the use of bank overdrafts, loans and debtor securitisation.

-Impact at 30 June 2017 The risk that Pact cannot meet its Having access to an adequate amount of The Group is in a net current asset deficiency of \$73.7 million at balance date, however it has: obligations to repay its financial liabilities as and when they fall due. committed credit facilities.
-Maintains a balance between continuity of funding and flexibility through the use of bank overdrafts, loans and debtor securitisation. \$225.1 million of unused credit within its syndicated facilitates; and \$21.5 million unused overdraft facility.
-The Directors have assessed that due to the Group's access to undrawn facilities and forecast positive cash flows into the future they will be able to pay its debts as and when they fall due, and therefore it is appropriate the financial statements are prepared on a going concern basis.
+The Group is in a net current asset deficiency of \$73.7 million at balance date, however it has:

+- \$225.1 million of unused credit within its syndicated facilitates; and - \$21.5 million unused overdraft facility.

+The Directors have assessed that due to the Group's access to undrawn facilities and forecast positive cash flows into the future they will be able to pay their debts as and when they fall due, and therefore it is appropriate the financial statements are prepared on a going concern basis.